arnau/seachess/corpus/notes/moving_away_from_gatsby.md

 Since then, my interests have shifted into other things which have made the points of friction with Gatsby and the way I chose to use it (e.g. plugins) not fun.

 **Cold builds can take up to 5 minutes**.
-In theory, Gatsby caching system would help spped things up but because at least once a week there are some dependency upgrades, the cache is never used.
+In theory, Gatsby caching system would help speed things up but because every time I have content updates there are also dependencies to upgrade, the cache is never used.
 At the time of writing the build has 124 pages to handle.

-**The migration from Gatsby 1 to Gatsby 2 was a pain**.
-Gatsby 3 is coming and I can't bear the thought of migrating.

-**[Material-UI] is too heavy for a simple website like mine**.
-It's normal for customisable tools to bloat a bit, nothing wrong with that, but it's time for me to go back to plain HTML with hand-made CSS.
+**[Material-UI] is too heavy for a website like mine**.
+It's normal for customisable tools to bloat things a bit, nothing wrong with that, but it's time for me to go back to plain HTML with hand-made CSS.

 **Takes 1.50 seconds to load the homepage**, up to 2 seconds to finish and requires 20 requests, where 9 of them are JavaScript and 5 are JSON.